-How does exporting inspection reports to SharePoint work?
+How does exporting inspection reports to OneDrive work?

-When you connect SafetyCulture to SharePoint, the integration automatically exports completed inspection reports from SafetyCulture to a SharePoint document library.
-This helps your team keep reports in a single, structured location and use SharePoint features like permissions, search, and sharing.
+When you connect SafetyCulture to OneDrive, the integration automatically exports completed inspection reports from SafetyCulture into a folder in your OneDrive account.
+This helps your team keep reports in a central location and use OneDrive features such as search, sharing, and access control.

 By default, exported reports follow the folder structure in your SharePoint site "SafetyCulture / [site name] / [template title] / [yyyy-mm]", where: